bolliebrain/ames-heritage-housing/README.md

 |SalePrice|Sale Price|34900 - 755000|

 ## Hypothesis and validation
-* Hypothesis One: We suspect that a property's sale price correlates strongly with the square footage with the square footage of property features and the overall quality of the home.
+* Hypothesis One: We believe that a property's sale price correlates strongly with the square footage with the square footage of property features and the overall quality of the home.
 * Hypothesis One Findings: The correlation study of the dataset supports that.
-The correlation study confirmed this and showed that the sale price correlates most strongly with Overall Quality (OverallQual), Groundlevel Living area (GrLivArea), GarageArea (GarageArea), Total Basement Area (TotalBsmtSF).
+The correlation study confirmed this and showed that the sale price correlates most strongly with Overall Quality (OverallQual), GarageArea (GarageArea), Total Basement Area (TotalBsmtSF), 2ndFlrSF.
 These are all features which are common to most properties.
 * Hypothesis Two: We hypothesize that we are able to predict a sale price with an R2 value of at least 0.8.
 The R2 analysis on the train and test sets confirms this.

 ## The rationale to map the business requirements to the Data Visualisations and ML tasks